Texas A&M Logo

 Plain Text:

-F. Orvati Nia, J. Peeples, S. C. Murray, A. McFarland, T. Vann, S. Salehi, R. Hardin, D. D. Baltensperger, A. Ibrahim, J. A. Thomasson, H. Fadamiro, N. K. Subramanian, N. Oladepo, and U. Vysyaraju.
+F. Orvati Nia, J. Peeples, S. C. Murray, A. McFarland, T. Vann, S. Salehi, R. Hardin, D. D. Baltensperger, A. Ibrahim, J. A. Thomasson, H. Fadamiro, N. K. Subramanian, R. Roston, J. Ishimwe, D. Basak, N. Oladepo, and U. Vysyaraju.

 "A Data-Driven Image Extraction and Analysis Pipeline for Plant Phenotyping in Controlled Environments."